In an accident, what info should I get from the other driver?

 What Information Should You Avoid Giving the Other Driver?

-While you need to exchange information with the other driver, you should never admit fault or even say, “I’m sorry.”
+While you must exchange information with the other driver, you should never admit fault or say, “I’m sorry.”
 The other driver can claim that you admitted you caused the accident.

-You should also avoid speculating about what the other driver was doing when you are speaking with the police.
+You should also avoid speculating about the other driver’s actions while speaking with the police.

 Is Nevada a Fault State?
 What Is a Fault State?

 Some states have what are called “no-fault” laws.
-In these states, each party files with their own insurance company, regardless of who caused the accident.
+In these states, each party files with its own insurance company, regardless of who caused the accident.

 Nevada is a fault state.
 As a “fault” state, the driver who causes the accident is responsible for any injuries, lost wages, and property damage that result.
 You would then file a claim for compensation with the liable driver’s insurance company.
 Your compensation will come from their liability insurance policy.

 All drivers in Nevada are required to have the following insurance amounts:

 - $25,000 bodily injury liability per person

 - $50,000 bodily injury liability per accident